HarshPanchal18/Jumping-Lines/README.md

 3. **Customizable number of Lines:** Define the number of lines to jump forward and backward through the IDE settings dialog.
 4. **Jump on Middle line:** Jump on middle line of an editor.
+5. **Jump Score:** A score that counts the number of lines you've jumped.
-5. **Compatible with All JetBrains IDEs:** This plugin is compatible with all JetBrains IDEs, including IntelliJ IDEA, PyCharm, Android Studio, PHPStorm, and RubyMine.
+6. **Compatible with All JetBrains IDEs:** This plugin is compatible with all JetBrains IDEs, including IntelliJ IDEA, PyCharm, Android Studio, PHPStorm, and RubyMine.
-6. **Written in Kotlin:** The plugin is entirely written in Kotlin programming language, ensuring a smooth and efficient performance.
+7. **Written in Kotlin:** The plugin is entirely written in Kotlin programming language, ensuring a smooth and efficient performance.

 _`How to Use:`_